 You know that little (loud) voice in your head that tells you that your ideas are bad, that you aren’t good enough, that you’re not beautiful enough, that you don’t have enough… I not-so-fondly refer to that voice as my gremlin.
 That gremlin is only out to steal our joy, kill our dreams, and make us play small.
-Here’s how to say “take a hike” to that vicious, destructive gremlin:
+Read on for some tips on taming your teacher gremlin:

 From the book, Taming Your Gremlin by Rick Carson:

-“Your gremlin’s caution about life and living is inordinate and his methods of control are overzealous.
-He is not merely your inner critic or simply a part of your psychological makeup.
+“Your gremlin… is not merely your inner critic or simply a part of your psychological makeup.
 Your gremlin is not your negative thoughts – he is the source of them.
 He is not your less-than-positive past experiences – he uses them.
 He is not your fears – he taunts you with them by creating the horror movie about your future that you sometimes watch….
 One thing is for certain.
 As you begin to simply notice your gremlin, you will become acutely sensitive to the fact that you are not your gremlin, but rather, his observer.
 You will see clearly that your gremlin has no real hold on you.
 As this awareness develops, you will begin to appreciate and enjoy your life more and more.”

 Gosh.
 Doesn’t that description just make you want to kick the crap out of your gremlin?!?!

 But here’s the thing that I hope you also get out of these quotes –